techdivision/DocViewer/Readme.md

 - configurable optional sub-directory inside the Documentation directory for rendering to enable the possibility for a developer documentation and an user manual
-- branched version for LTS and current Neos version